PaulNongL/WatlowF4TscpiLibrary/README.md

 ## Installation

-This implementation was originally written for GNU/Linux, but it can support Mac OS and MS Windows platform, provided the necessary requirements and packaged are met.
+This implementation was originally written for GNU/Linux, but it can support Mac OS and MS Windows platform, provided the necessary requirements and packages are met.

 The following provides guidance for preparing Debian 11 GNU/Linux and CentOS 7 platforms to use this implementation.